symonbaikov/symonbaikov/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Symon, a passionate Fullstack Developer who loves building scalable web applications and contributing to open source.
+I'm Symon, focused on building scalable web applications and contributing to open-source.

 When I'm not coding, you'll probably find me cycling 🚴‍♂️ or exploring new tech trends.